-To the best of our knowledge, this report is complete and accurate and was made in accordance with generally accepted actuarial principles and practices as well as the Actuarial Standards of Practice.
+To the best of our knowledge, this report is complete and accurate.
+The assumptions and methods used for financial reporting purposes are in accordance with generally accepted actuarial principles set by the Actuarial Standards of Practice (ASOPs).
 Joseph Newton and Mehdi Riazi are members of the American Academy of Actuaries and meet the Qualification Standards of the Academy of Actuaries to render the actuarial opinion herein.
 The signing individuals are independent of the plan sponsor.